fadime-ozdemir/hello_rust/README.md

 Tuple-like struct is similar to tuple in that the fields are unnamed but with additional functionality.
 Unit-Like structs can be define without any fields.
 When you need to implement a trait on a type but don't have any data to place in the type itself, unit-like structs might be handy. structs can have methods and associate functions. the methods use &self reference while the associate functions do not

+Generics
+Generics is the structure that prevents duplication in Rust.
+A syntax that allows the developer to use generic terms as placeholders for more concrete types to be passed in elsewhere and does not require defining different functions of different types.

+Lifetime
+Lifetimes are another kind of generic that ensure references are valid for as long as we need them.
+To minimize memory usage by reducing unnecessary storage lifetimes are good structs to use.

+In Rust, every reference has a lifetime which is the duration for which the reference is valid.
+&'a i32 => 'a : lifetime reference

+Monomorphisation : turn generic code into a specific one

+Enums
+An enum is a data structure in Rust that defines its different subtypes.
+Provides the same functionality as a struct, but with fewer code.

+Traits
+are like Array.map function in JS impl trait for struct { return some_func}